-The consistent results across the four test datasets show that the uncertainties can be properly measured for our model.
-Furthermore, a previous study shows an evidence of the correlation between good generalization ability and robust uncertainty quantification \supercite{Scalia2020}.
+This result shows that the prediction uncertainties of our model can be properly quantified.
+A previous study reported that the robust uncertainty quantification of model predictions can be an evidence of good generalization ability \cite{Scalia2020}.
 Thus, it might be possible to relate the high generalization ability of our model to the success in the uncertainty quantification.